pippinbarr/chesses3/process/to-do.md

 - ~~Track pattern lengths individually so one player could be on 4 while the other is on 5 for instance?~~
 - ~~Consider whether we want one giant pattern each instead of a constantly random one (Simon music game does this too)~~
 - ~~Info panel~~

-- Sounds for each move that are maybe more nice sounding, channeling Simon Says?
-Rising tones?
+- ~~Sounds for each move that are maybe more nice sounding, channeling Simon Says?
+Rising tones?~~
-- Draw if you both reach the end of the pattern (I suppose if one player gets to the end and then the other fails then the player who reached the end wins)
+- ~~Draw if you both reach the end of the pattern (I suppose if one player gets to the end and then the other fails then the player who reached the end wins)~~
+- ~~Fix next sequence triggering after quit~~

 # MEMORY